upsd/human-friendly-code-1/README.md

 ## How it was refactored
 See [this branch](https://github.com/upsd/human-friendly-code-1/tree/original-code) for how an original solution was reached, and how it was refactored into a much more human-friendly solution.

+Take a look at the [commits](https://github.com/upsd/human-friendly-code-1/commits/master) for more detail on the steps taken to refactor the original solution.